reasonwithoutrestraint/site/README.md

 		- "Moral Arguments", from _Virtues and Vices_
 		- "Approval and Disapproval", from _Virtues and Vices_
 		- _Natural Goodness_ (Analytic)
+	- Cornell Realists
+		- (Summarize) Peter Railton - "Moral Realism"
-	- Richard Boyd, "How to be a Moral Realist" (Synthetic)
+		- Richard Boyd, "How to be a Moral Realist"
 		- David Brink, _Moral Realism and the Foundations of Ethics_ (ch.
-7) (Synthetic)
+7)
+		- (Summarize) Mark Timmons & Terry Horgan, "New Wave Moral Realism meets Moral Twin Earth"
 - Non-naturalism
 	- Russ Shafer-Landau, _Moral Realism: A defense_ (chs.
 1-3)
 	- T.M.
 Scanlon, _Being Realistic About Reasons_ (ch.
 2)